The Terror Live: Release

 Partially funded by the Network of Asian Fantastic Films, The Terror Live was the closing film of the 17th Puchon International Fantastic Film Festival.
 It was released in theaters on July 31, 2013.

 It also received a limited North American release beginning August 9, screening in 25 cities including Los Angeles, Chicago, Fullerton, Atlanta, Las Vegas, Philadelphia, Seattle, Dallas, San Diego, Houston, Vancouver, Toronto, New York City, Irvine, New Jersey, San Francisco, Santa Clara, Washington and Honolulu.

 Box office

 Despite opening on the same day as blockbuster Snowpiercer, The Terror Live performed well at the box office, on the strength of good reviews from film critics and strong word of mouth.
 According to the Korean Film Council (KOFIC), it consistently placed second on the box office charts, reaching two million ticket sales six days after its release.
 With a modest budget of ₩3.5 billion (US$3.12 million), the film hit its break-even point during its first week of release.
 After 19 days of release, it has accumulated 5 million admissions to date.

-Remake
+Remakes

 A Hindi remake titled Dhamaka directed by Ram Madhvani, featuring Kartik Aaryan in lead role was released on November 19, 2021, on Netflix.

+A Japanese remake titled Showtime 7, directed by Kazutaka Watanabe and starring Hiroshi Abe, is scheduled to be released on February 7, 2025, by Shochiku and Asmik Ace.